ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-03-28-llm-annotation.md

 ![](/assets/png/argument-mining/reliance.png){:width="720px"}
 {:style="text-align: center;"}

-> I noticed that my "attentiveness" decreases as I use affordances that
+> I noticed that I become more inattentive as I use affordances that
 > rely heavily on LLMs.

-From my annotation experience, I noticed that my "attentiveness" decreases as I use affordances that rely heavily on LLMs.
+From my annotation experience, I noticed that I become more *inattentive* as I use affordances that rely heavily on LLMs.
 It's easier for me to just *accept* whatever the language model suggests.
 This can be dangerous because an LLM can, in all its biases, influence my annotations.
 More so if it demonstrates some